HeyGen + Plainly Integration | Scale Personalised AI Video Production

 Plainly + HeyGen

-Plainly are a video automation platform that enable users to create personalised, data-driven videos at scale using customisable templates and dynamic content.
+Plainly is a video automation platform that enables users to create personalised, data-driven videos at scale using customisable templates and dynamic content.

-See how businesses like yours use Plainly with HeyGen to scale video creation and drive growth.
+See how businesses like yours use Plainly with HeyGen to scale up video creation and accelerate growth.

 Mass personalised marketing videos

-Combine HeyGen’s AI avatars with Plainly’s dynamic templates to generate hundreds or thousands of personalised video adverts or email campaigns, tailored to each viewer’s name, location, or preferences.
+Combine HeyGen’s AI avatars with Plainly’s dynamic templates to generate hundreds or even thousands of personalised video ads or email campaigns, tailored to each viewer’s name, location, or preferences.

 Automated customer communication

-Use customer data to produce automated welcome messages, renewal reminders, or product updates, featuring HeyGen’s realistic avatars and Plainly’s customisable video formats.
+Use customer data to create automated welcome messages, renewal reminders, or product updates, featuring HeyGen’s realistic avatars and Plainly’s customisable video formats.

 Scalable sales outreach

-Equip sales teams with tools to send highly personalised video pitches or follow-ups at scale, using HeyGen for human-like delivery and Plainly for seamless data-driven customisation.
+Equip your sales teams with tools to send hyper-personalised video pitches or follow-ups at scale, using HeyGen for human-like delivery and Plainly for seamless, data-driven customisation.

 Start creating videos with AI